-What does being authentic mean?
-Well it means different things to different people, but ultimately it means living as your true self.
+What does living authentically mean?
+Well, it means different things to different people, but ultimately it means living as your true self.
 Many people hide their political views, religious views and beliefs in order not to ruffle anyone else’s feathers.
 We follow what is politically correct in all aspects of our lives.
 We follow what society tells us we should follow and how we “should” be.
 We hide our true selves.
 While being nice is “nice,” it does nothing for us personally and can actually hinder progress.
 We are all too often living our lives to benefit others, not ourselves.
-If another person is not feeding you, funding you, or f*#king you, why does their opinion matter at all.
-You can consider peoples opinions, but ultimately, you need to do what is right for you…every time.
+If another person is not feeding you, funding you, or f*#king you, why does their opinion matter at all?
+You can consider other people’s opinions, but ultimately, you need to do what is right for you…every time.

 Being authentic and real does not mean you are a being selfish or a narcissist (although it could be depending on your behavior).
 Authentic people know their own strengths and weaknesses and are ok being vulnerable, while also striving to help others become their best.

 Being your truest self can be extremely liberating.
 You no longer have to hide your beliefs or feelings; you can just be you.
 Honestly, who truly cares if you are being real or fake…the answer is nobody!
 True authenticity is when the person you present to the world matches up with the person you are on the inside.
 No more putting on masks or facades or pretending we are someone we aren’t.
 It’s quite simple yet can take years to master.

 Here are some key things to work on if you do want to start living more authentically.